Peculiarguru/Flashcards/README.md

 # Flashcard
-Have you learnt a new word!!!
+Have you learnt a new word???
-The project helps you to store your words and meaning.
+This flashcard will help you to store your words and meaning.